 The policy is written in simple language.
-The specific legal obligations of the EPD when collecting, holding, using and disclosing personal information and individual’s rights in relation to their personal information are outlined in the Information Privacy Act 2014 and in particular in the Territory Privacy Principles found in that Act.
+The specific legal obligations of EPSDD when collecting, holding, using and disclosing personal information and individual’s rights in relation to their personal information are outlined in the Information Privacy Act 2014 and in particular in the Territory Privacy Principles found in that Act.

 View the Information Privacy Act.

 ‘Information or an opinion about an identified individual, or an individual who is reasonably identifiable: whether the information or opinion is true or not; and whether the information or opinion is recorded in a material form or not’.

 It does not include personal health information about an individual which is covered by the Health Records (Privacy and Access) Act 1997.

 The EPD collects, holds, uses and discloses personal information to carry out functions, activities and duties.
 The Public Sector Management Act 1994, Information Privacy Act 2014, Territory Records Act 2002, Health Records (Privacy and Access)Act1997as well as a range of Directorate specific legislation have provisions for the collection and management of personal information.

 - administering relevant Territory legislation

 - providing advice on land, planning, environment and construction issues

 - consulting with stakeholders, for example, on variations to the Territory Plan or Master Planning documents